 - Combine mayo, chipotle peppers and lime juice well and refrigerate.

-- For the Salsa Verde:
+Make the Salsa Verde:

 - Cut tomatillos in half, tomatoes in half, and bell pepper in half and place on baking sheet along with green onions, garlic and halved and seeded jalapeno pepper and roast under broiler for 15 minutes (or until veggies have been charred and soft).